Indeedelight12345/PizzaSale.Data.Analysis/README.md

 - Load data into Power BI Desktop, dataset is a csv file.
 - Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
-- It was observed that in none of the columns errors & empty values were prsented
+- It was observed that in none of the columns errors & empty values were presented
 - in the report view a canvans backgroud is imported into the report view.
 - creating of date table
 - Data modeling with  sales data table